How To Register a Trademark With the USPTO FAQ

 - Contain the U.S. flag

-- Contain the name, likeness or signature of living persons, unless they give consent (this protection is extended to deceased Presidents, whose widows must give consent)
+- Contain the name, likeness, or signature of living persons unless they give consent.
+However, deceased presidents' widows must give consent to use a president

 - Contain government insignias